-If you intend to cook with the shells on, the shrimps alsoneed to be trimmed.
+If you intend to cook with the shells on, the shells still need to be trimmed.
 Use a pair of kitchen scissors, snip off the top part of the head especially the sharp bits.
 Snip off the "whiskers" and the legs.
 Rinse thoroughly and pat dry.
 The video above shows how it is done too.

 I used to take frozen shrimps out of the freezer and throw them directly into my soup.
-This is not good.
+This seems to affect the texture.
 It is better to thaw and wash them properly before cooking them.
 I repent.

-The proper way to thaw them is to let them warm up in room temperature.
-I find it easier to move them from the freezer to the chiller first.
-When you are ready to cook. bring it out to room temperature to complete the thaw.
-You can soak them in room temperature water to quicken the process.
+The proper way to thaw them is to let them warm up in room temperature soak in water.
+I find it easier to move them from the freezer to the refrigerator first.
+When you are ready to cook, bring it out from the fridge to complete the thaw.

 What is the difference between a shrimp and prawn?

-In Singapore, we use the term prawns more, like Hokkien prawn noodles.
+In Singapore, we use the term prawns more often, like Hokkien prawn noodles.
 I heard that the term shrimp is more common in North America.

 Genetically they are different, but to the layperson, the difference is very small.
 So, I think it is quite safe to use them interchangeably.

 Shrimps can be easily frozen.
-To freeze with the shell on, wash them thoroughly and pack them into an air-tight container.
+To freeze with the shell on, pack them into an air-tight container.
 Place them in the freezer for about 4 hours.
 Take the container out and add water before returning to the freezer.